Flooding strands Florida residents as Ian takes aim at Carolinas | Science-Environment

 "Sit tight, we know many of you need help," Hoffman wrote.
 The search for loved ones was made more difficult as cellphone services were often cut.

-In Punta Gorda, a town directly in the hurricane's path, trees, debris and power lines covered roadways, though many buildings remained standing, having withstood the storm's onslaught better than many had feared.
-"It was insane," local landscaper Jeffrey Chambers, 53, said, noting the storm brought sideways rains and white out conditions.
+"It was insane," local landscaper Jeffrey Chambers, 53, said, describing sideways rain that erased all visibility.
 "I was like 'Please stop already, just stop.'
 And it kept going and going."
+Brenda Siettas, 62, a paraprofessional who works with students, was in the city in 2004 when Hurricane Charley blasted much of her neighborhood away.
+Buildings constructed since then are more able to withstand hurricane-strength winds, she said.

-In the Orlando area, some 170 miles northeast from where Ian made landfall, emergency workers waded through waist-deep water carrying residents and pets to dry land, video clips on Twitter showed.
+"They definitely built back much better since Charley," she said.
+"Back then I stayed here for two weeks: no power, no water, no sewer."
 DISASTER DECLARATION

-Ian, now a tropical storm, slackened as it trekked across Florida but was still producing strong winds, heavy rains and storm surge, including in Georgia, South Carolina and North Carolina, the U.S. National Hurricane Center said.
-German automaker Mercedes Benz, U.S. planemaker Boeing Co, and the seaports that support manufacturers will suspend operations in South Carolina on Friday due to the potential impact of Ian.
+Ian weakened to a tropical storm as it trekked across Florida but was still producing strong winds, heavy rains and storm surge, including in Georgia, South Carolina and North Carolina, the U.S. National Hurricane Center said.
+Mercedes Benz, Boeing Co, and the seaports that support manufacturers will suspend operations in South Carolina on Friday.

-The storm, packing maximum sustained winds of 70 mph (110 kph), was about 40 miles (65 km) northeast of Cape Canaveral, the Miami-based forecaster said, and was expected to regain hurricane strength by Friday evening.
-Up to 30 inches (76 cm) of rain was forecast to fall on parts of central Florida, the hurricane center said.
+The storm, packing maximum sustained winds of 70 mph (110 kph), was about 40 miles (65 km) northeast of Cape Canaveral as of 2 p.m.
+ET (1800 GMT), the Miami-based forecaster said, and was expected to regain hurricane strength by Friday evening.
 Biden spoke to DeSantis on Thursday, saying his administration was committed to close coordination and that Federal Emergency Management Agency Director Deanne Criswell will be in Florida on Friday.
 Biden said that he will travel to the state when conditions allow.

 Biden also approved a disaster declaration, making federal resources available to the counties impacted by the storm.
 Read more: